Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 -------
 1. To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus via raspi-config.
 The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
-You need a 4.7kΩ resistor between the data line and 3.3 volt.
+Add a 4.7kΩ resistor between the data line and 3.3 volt.

 2. The 1-Wire bus can power sensors using 'external power'